 We have a seven-year note receivable bearing interest at the rate of 4.72% per annum from Plantation Pipe Line Company, our 51.17%-owned equity investee.
 The outstanding note receivable balance was \$93.1 million and \$90.9 million as of December 31, 2006 and September 30, 2007, respectively.
-Of these amounts, \$3.4 million and \$2.3 million were included within "Accounts, notes and interest receivable, net-Related parties" as of December 31, 2006 and the remainder was included within "Notes receivable-Related parties" at each reporting date.
+Of these amounts, \$3.4 million and \$2.3 million were included within "Accounts, notes and interest receivable, net-Related parties" as of December 31, 2006 and September 30, 2007, respectively, and the remainder was included within "Notes receivable-Related parties" at each reporting date.